dani-beltran/my-deno-api-sandbox/README.md

 Binary files to execute the app, tests or others.

+### /app

+Contains the source code of the app server.

-### /controllers
+### /app/resources

+Resources of the RESTful API.
+Each resource has its own folder containing:

+- **controller**

   Controllers receive HTTP requests, validate them and run the corresponding service passing the payload pre-processed to it.

-### /logic

-Classes containing business logic that can be reused in different services.

-### /models
+- **model**

   Models encapsulate everything that your application knows.
 They are responsible for accesssing and storing the resources data.

-### /routes
+- **router**

   Routes describe the URL patterns to perform HTTP operations, GET, POST, PUT, PATCH and DELETE on resources.
 Each route points to a specific controller.

-### /services
+- **service**

   Services encapsulate everything that your application does.
 The services are a way to decouple the actions the app can do from how to access this actions.
 A service could be accessed through the controllers for HTTP requests or alternatively through websockets or from an internal script.

-### /tests
+- **tests**

   Here there are the integration and unit tests for the app.

 ### /types